RIALKUSH/Deep-into-CNNs/README.md

 # Deep Into CNN
-## Contains the code & predictions files of tasks & Hackathons relevant to the "Deep Into CNN" Project.
+## Contains the code & prediction files of tasks & Hackathons relevant to the "Deep Into CNN" Project.